mrpeerat/CL-ReLKT/README.md

 - In this step, we initilize the model's weight from Step2 and finetuning it with language knowledge transfer technique (Section2.2).
 - We use 3 terms minimization such as question(English)-question(Non-English), document-document, document-question(non-English) as shown in the figure:
 <img width="505" alt="Screen Shot 2022-04-08 at 3 26 19 PM" src="https://user-images.githubusercontent.com/21156980/162396394-6414ee8c-a43c-47aa-aeb8-041189f7d2af.png">

-Where all settings of each step are posted in the script file.

 ## Performance
 <img width="700" alt="Screen Shot 2022-04-08 at 3 00 54 PM" src="https://user-images.githubusercontent.com/21156980/162392211-56dd939c-b998-4cf0-9a53-c394021fbfb4.png">